lingxz/blog/content/blog/2017-10-14-numerical-integration-of-light-paths-in-a-schwarzschild-metric.md

 tags: [physics]
 ---

+To find the trajectory of anything in General Relativity, usually you only need the metric tensor, from which you can obtain the geodesic equations.
+Nevertheless, a common problem that arises in cosmology is that as soon as we depart from the simplest homogeneous models, the task of finding solutions to the geodesic equations quickly becomes an intractable analytical problem.

+In this post are some notes of how to perform numerical integration of light paths in the Schwarzschild metric.

 ## Differential equations of orbit

 The Schwarzschild metric is one of the most famous solutions to the Einstein field equations, and the line element in this metric (in natural units $c = G = 1$) is given by: